Leonard, Virginia Lee Barker

 Virginia Lee Barker Leonard, age 76, of Bristol, Va., went to be with The Lord on Tuesday, February 18, 2020, at Select Specialty Hospital with her loving family by her side.
-She was born on April 11, 1943, in Bristol, Va., a daughter of the late Charles Vernon and Viola Tate Barker, and she lived all of her life in the Bristol area.
-She was a member of Walkers Mountain Baptist Church.
-Along with her parents, she was preceded in death by her son, Arville "Buddy" Leonard; sister, Peggy Arnold; and brother, John Barker.
-She is survived by her daughters, Kathy Buckles and husband, Don, Robin Hall and husband, Charlie; grandchildren, Allison Guinn, Lindsey Isaacs, Payton Leonard, Brady Leonard, Rachel Craft, and Jessica Kelley; great-grandchildren, Danni, Gray, Cooper, Nora, and Lydia; and sisters, Louise Rutherford and Linda Vestal.
-The family would like to extend a special word of thanks to Dr. Jacob Holt and all doctors, nurses and staff of Select Specialty Hospital for the compassionate loving care, shown to Ms. Leonard.
-The funeral service for Ms. Leonard will be held 7 p.m., Friday, February 21, 2020, in the Weaver Funeral Home Chapel with Pastor D.J.
+The funeral service for Ms. Leonard will be held 7 p.m., Friday, February 21, 2020, at the Weaver Funeral Home Chapel with Pastor D.J.
 Couch officiating.
 Family and friends will serve as pallbearers.
 The committal service will be held 1 p.m.
-Saturday, February 22, 2020, at Pine Hill Cemetery in Willow Branch.
+Saturday, February 22, 2020, in Pine Hill Cemetery at Willow Branch.
 The family will receive friends Friday evening prior to the service from 5 until 6:45 p.m. at the funeral home.
 The family has chosen to make the live stream of her service available to the public.
 Access is available at www.oneroomstreaming.com Event ID: WeaverFH Password: XKEHGM Online condolences may be registered at www.weaverfuneralhome.net.
 Arrangements have been made with Weaver Funeral Home and Cremation Services.

 Welcome to the Conversation